All vehicle insurance

 Open, strong communication is a key part of every farm family transition.
 But it’s not always easy.
 Conflict can arise quickly and easily when families discuss the future of a farm that’s been their livelihood sometimes for generations.

-“Healthy family businesses share decision-making and have excellent communication skills,” according to Nationwide Advanced Consulting Group Consultant Ryan Patton, JD, MBA.
+“Healthy family businesses share decision-making and have excellent communication skills,” according to Nationwide Advanced Consulting Group Consultant Steve Hamilton, JD.
 “The problem is some family members are reluctant to communicate openly.
 They sometimes fear change or associate communication with conflict.
 They may see it as a threat to their control of the enterprise.”

 Here are four ways to facilitate the right communication for a successful family farm transition